From my book Frozen Moments—Poverty is the biggest crime.

 “May God give peace to his soul.
 Who else is there in your family?”
 Mr. Sabarwal asked her.

 “No one, sir.
 My parents died when I was a kid.
 My Uncle and Auntie looked after me.
-Later they married me to get rid of their burden.
+Later, they married me to get rid of their burden.
 They got me married to a sick older man, double my age.
 Now he has also left me.
 There is no one now.”
 She replied.
 Her voice was full of pain and emptiness.

 Mr. Sabharwal said, “Please go.”

 The other day, I went with Mr. Sabharwal to the siding at about ten o’clock.
-Today that widow was there in a clean dress with good makeup.
+Today, that widow was there in a clean dress with good makeup.
 She was wearing a clean sari.
 Her hair was well combed.
 She was wearing a light shade of lipstick.
 Today, she looked beautiful.

-The leader was welcomed with clapping then a few workers garlanded him.
-Then the leader started his speech, “Brothers and Sisters, thank you very much for your respect and love.
 We are ordinary people.
 Pain and pleasure are our friends.
 If we do not work, we will die due to hunger.
-We work hard for two times meals for our children and ourselves.
+We work hard for two meals for our children and ourselves.
 We work hard for a piece of cloth to cover our bodies.
 Today, this poor woman lost her breadwinner.
 If you will not have compassion for her, then who else will?
 Only the poor understand the poor’s grief.
 This useless management will take months to give her service.
 In this situation, who else will help her other than you people?
 Your concerns are genuine.
-I promise you.
-I will try my best to make her understand.
+I promise you I will try my best to make her understand.
 I am sure she will understand everything.
 Please have faith in me and take back your strike.”

-Everybody clapped and shouted, “Bharat Mata Ki Jai (Victory for Mother India).
+Everybody clapped and shouted, “Bharat Mata Ki Jai” (Victory for Mother India).
 Zindabad (used to express approval).”

 After seeing his compassion for the poor, I respected him from the core of my heart.
 If someone other than him had been there, he would have used that woman’s poverty and called her to his place, but he took her with him in his car to convince those workers that he was their only savior.
 How easily he solved the problem.
 This world is so beautiful and safe only due to such people.
 Perhaps this is the reason why the management keeps leaders in good humor.